The Sabin Vaccine Institute’s leadership team is comprised of a diverse group of global health, development and international relations experts.

-Michelle Brooks joined the Sabin Vaccine Institute as Policy Director for the Global Network for Neglected Tropical Diseases in February 2010.
+Michelle Brooks is the Sabin Vaccine Institute's Policy Director for the Global Network for Neglected Tropical Diseases.
 She advances the key advocacy messages and policy recommendations of the Global Network.

-Prior to joining Sabin, Ms. Brooks was the Deputy Chief of Staff and Director of Congressional Relations at the U.S. Peace Corps.
+Ms. Brooks was previously the Deputy Chief of Staff and Director of Congressional Relations at the U.S. Peace Corps.
 She also served as Vice President of Government Relations for the Council of Federal Home Loan Banks (FHLBanks) in Washington, D.C.